kenshinx/restmq.go/README.md

 * HTTP GET/POST/PUT/DELETE
 * WebSocket
-* Comet
+* ~~Comet~~  not yet

-This repo is rewritten by Go. and there is a completely implements with python:
+This repo is rewritten by Go. and there is a more completely implements with python:
   [https://github.com/gleicon/restmq](https://github.com/gleicon/restmq)